Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 The Azure Identity library focuses on OAuth authentication with Azure Active Directory (AAD).
 It offers a variety of credential classes capable of acquiring an AAD access token.
-See [Credential Classes](#credential-classes "Credential Classes") below for a list of this library's credential classes.
+See the [Credential classes](#credential-classes "Credential classes") section below for a list of this library's credential classes.

 ### DefaultAzureCredential